Home Insurance

 What your policy covers, when you need it, and how to compare.

 Standard homeowners insurance covers your home's structure, your personal belongings, liability if someone is injured on your property, and additional living expenses if your home becomes uninhabitable.
 It does not cover floods or earthquakes — those require separate policies.
-Coverage limits vary significantly, so it's worth reviewing your policy carefully.
+Coverage limits and what's covered vary significantly from location to location, so it's worth reviewing your policy carefully.

 Yes.
-Haven can help you understand what coverage you need and show you options based on your home's details.
-We're not an insurance broker and don't earn commissions, so the goal is to help you find appropriate coverage — not the most expensive policy.
+Haven can help you understand what coverage you need and show you options based on your home's details and your location.
 Your lender may also require specific coverage minimums.

 Related Topics